Skip to main content

 Target Transformation

-Target transformation appears when you set bounds on a Match target.
+Target transformation appears when you set an acceptable range on a Match target.
 It controls how quickly quality drops off as measured values move away from your ideal midpoint.

 Triangular — Quality peaks sharply at the midpoint and falls off steeply on either side.
 Use this when you have a strict acceptable window and values outside it are simply not good enough.